Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/back-to-top.md

 ### Icon only

-Use a `title` attribute instead of `data-o-label` to ensure a visible label is still provided on demand for sighted users.
+Use a `title` attribute instead of `data-bs-label` to ensure a visible label is still provided on demand for sighted users.

 <div class="bd-example">
   <nav aria-label="Icon only back to top example" class="back-to-top position-static">